MAWAC

 Marion residents should be proud of the collaborative efforts of our schools and businesses through MAWAC.
 MAWAC is showing how working together can help build a stronger future for our students, our workforce and for Marion County.

-Carrie Scheiderer, Central Region Tech Prep Chief Administrator presents the 2023 Certificate of Excellence Award to MAWAC representatives Shelly Dason and Marcia Pitts.
+Left: Carrie Scheiderer, Central Region Tech Prep Chief Administrator presents the 2023 Certificate of Excellence Award to MAWAC representatives Shelly Dason and Marcia Pitts.

 Our Goals